PadjokeJ/ConwayPygame/README.md

  - A dead cell with 3 cells will become live

 ## Controls

 SPACEBAR : stop or start playing the simulation
 LMB : draw and erase
 LSHIFT : move the simulation one frame forward
 F: make the simulation go SUPERSPEED
 S: make the simulation go slow
 SCROLL: change RLE file to load
 F7 : loads the selected RLE file
 F6 : loads user made pattern
 F5 : creates user made pattern
 F4 : clears the screen
 ARROW KEYS : move around the canvas

 ## Adding your own RLE files
 To add your own RLE files inside of the program, just drag them into the rle folder, the program will detect them automatically
+You can find the keys to load or save patterns in the [controls section](##Controls)

+## Download

+To run the code, you can find and download [the zip file](https://github.com/PadjokeJ/ConwayPygame/archive/refs/heads/main.zip) you need to have pygame extension in your code IDE, which you can get by running ``pip install pygame`` inside your console (cmd or terminal)
+As for your code IDE, I recommend using either [Thonny](https://github.com/thonny/thonny/releases) or [VS code](https://code.visualstudio.com/download)

+---

 Feel free to contribute to this project or modify it in any way I do not recommend copying the code inside of this repo as it is quite unoptimised.